Friction terms in multi-fluid description of heavy-ion collisions: Friction model benchmarks

 The results of a scan in $\xi_{\rm f}$ are displayed in the bottom row of Fig.~\ref{fig:xi-scan}.
 This parameter scales the fireball friction, which in this model moves additional conserved charges from projectile and target to the fireball once the latter has already accumulated a significant density.
 This does not seem to have a huge effect on total charged hadron multiplicity, but it does modulate their distribution.
 With increased $\xi_{\rm f}$, a stronger double peak structure appears, suggesting that the outskirts of the fireball fluid are accelerated when absorbing the contents of the projectile and target due to fireball friction.
 This could also explain the shoulders that appear in the net-proton distribution.
 Here, the main double peak structure is washed out with increasing $\xi_{\rm f}$ and pushed to midrapidity as projectile and target are drained more.

-Collecting observations from all parameter scans, one can spot a general tension between the reproduction of experimental $dN_{\rm ch}/d\eta$ and $dN_{p-\bar{p}}/dy$.
+Collecting observations from all parameter scans, one can spot a general tension between the reproduction of the experimental charged hadron pseudorapidity distribution $dN_{\rm ch}/d\eta$ and net-proton rapidity distribution $dN_{p-\bar{p}}/dy$.
 In our test simulations we have observed that typically a variation of an input parameter that improves agreement with the midrapidity $dN_{\rm ch}/d\eta$ from the data also makes the distribution of net protons narrower or eliminates the double peak structure that was measured by NA49 altogether.
 Therefore, in simulations of central gold-gold collisions at $\sqrts=19.6\,$GeV, parameter combinations that resulted in a reasonable reproduction of experimental $dN_{\rm ch}/d\eta$ led to a shape of $dN_{p-\bar{p}}/dy$ that would be incompatible with the data.
 As shown in Fig.~\ref{fig:FMs}, even our optimal parameter combination $\alpha = 0.7$, $\beta = 0.1$, $\xi_{\rm pt} = 1.0$, $\xi_{\rm f} = 0.1$, fails to reproduce the charged hadron multiplicity at midrapidity.
 However, it turned out that this ``failure" is not a bug, but a feature.